dmitru/touch-n-synth/README.md

 # Touch'n'Synth
-A multitouch-friendly sound synthesizer that runs in your browser.
+A multitouch-friendly sound synthesizer that runs in a browser.
 You can play with it here (TODO: deploy and add the link).

 > *Warning!
 The app needs a browser capable of real-time web audio.*